 Thanks to this initiative, it is possible to recover furniture but also decorative objects.
 Recently, Geev has also started donating food.
 This approach is therefore in solidarity.

 In the same way, the Bordeaux company Cdiscount offers to recover damaged electronic objects, repair them and resell them at a lower cost.
 The company is also working with Geev to encourage buyers to donate the item they are replacing.

 Ikea also opened its first used furniture store.

 France is a country known for its capital, its gastronomy but also for the reputation of its quality products.
 In the furniture and furniture sector, at the European level, it accounts for 6% of production.
 According to INSEE, it is in fifth place after Germany and Italy (5).

-While the ikea giant is one of the biggest sellers of furniture in France, the country has some very nice brands such as Gauthier, a Vendée company.
-Proof of the appeal of Made In France, in 2016, 54% of French people considered this mention attractive when buying furniture.
+If the giant Ikea is one of the largest sellers of furniture in France, the country has very beautiful brands such as Gauthier, a Vendée company.
+Proof of the attraction of Made in France, in 2016, 54% of French people considered this mention attractive when buying a piece of furniture.

 One thing is certain, the crisis of the Covid-19 has given rise to the envy and the need for renewal among many French people.
 According to IFOP, 6% of the moves that took place as a result of the confinement were motivated by the latter (8).
 If moving is not easy, the other solution is to rearrange the spaces.